alexandrabaron/distributed-lock-system/README.md

 ### Components

-- **Leader Server**: Manages all lock operations and synchronizes with followers
+- **Leader Server**: Manages all lock operations, validates requests, and uses synchronous replication (waiting for ACK from all followers) to ensure strong consistency
-- **Follower Servers**: Replicate the leader's map and can respond to read requests
+- **Follower Servers**: Replicate the leader's map via SYNC messages.
+Followers implement a pending request mechanism: when a client sends LOCK/UNLOCK, the follower marks it as pending, forwards to the leader, and responds to the client only after receiving the SYNC message.
+Read requests (OWN) are handled locally for low latency.
-- **Clients**: Connect to any server to perform operations
+- **Clients**: Connect to any server to perform operations.
+Clients connecting to followers benefit from the pending mechanism ensuring they receive confirmation only after replication is complete.

 ## Features